fabvla/SmartberryPI/README.md

 * `port`: Web Server HTTP port
 * `enabled`: True if you want to start SmartberryPI enabled, false otherwise (you can switch enable/disable by web interface)
+* `debug`: True for print debug messages on logs, false otherwise.
+We prefer to log less as possible due to writes limitations of the SD card.
 * `devices`: Device list